 masking – an extreme form of mapping.

 menu – list of links to pages or a category of posts.

 navigation – menus to other places in a web site.

 page – a “post” of the post type page.

 permalink – a custom url structure, the permanent link to individual posts.

-plugin – a file added to a theme usually to provide widget(s).
+plugin – a file added to an installation of WordPress, often to provide a widget.

 sanitize – author name, category, and postname get sanitized in permalinks by having spaces replaced with hyphens.